Exploring the Water Cycle: Hands-On Activities for Kids

 Introduction

 Begin with an overview of the water cycle, explaining the key processes: evaporation, condensation, precipitation, and collection.
-Use diagrams and simple explanations to introduce these concepts.
+Use diagrams, songs, anchor charts, or short educational videos to introduce these concepts.
+Ask students to visualize how a single raindrop travels through the water cycle, reinforcing the idea that the cycle is continuous and connects the land, air, and oceans.

 Hands-On Activities